Stop Untargeted Recruitment Emails: A Guide to Better Outreach

 Your email is your first impression, so make it a good one.
 Always use a polite and respectful tone.
 Start with a professional salutation and be courteous throughout your message.
 Even if you’re keeping it brief, simple things like saying "thank you for your time and consideration" go a long way.
 Before you hit send, double-check that you’ve included your contact information, like your phone number and a link to your LinkedIn profile.
 A professional closing makes it easy for them to follow up with you and reinforces your credibility.

-Format for Skimming
+Format Your Email for Easy Skimming

 Since recruiters are likely scanning your email, you need to format it for easy reading.
 Use short paragraphs—no more than two or three sentences each.
 White space is your friend; it makes the text less intimidating and easier to digest.
 Your email should have a clear flow: a strong subject line, a quick introduction, a body that explains your value, and a clear call to action.
 If you’re highlighting a couple of key achievements, using bullet points can be effective.
 Make sure any links to your portfolio or GitHub are clearly visible and easy to click.
 The easier you make it for them to get the information they need, the better your chances of getting a response.